Ashish-v5/beware-of-dogs/README.md

 # Beware of dogs

+The purpose of this exercise is to train you to work exceptions, to raise them in particular.

+Estimated workload of this exercise is _30 min_.

+### Description
-Use generics to change [`House`](src/main/java/com/epam/rd/autotasks/house/House.java) class in order to dogs cannot enter cats' house and cats cannot enter dogs' house.
+Please, use generics to change [`House`](src/main/java/com/epam/rd/autotasks/house/House.java) class in order to dogs cannot enter cats' house and cats cannot enter dogs' house.

 You need to alter `residents` field and `enter` methods of the `House` class.